firefly-iii/docs/docs/docs/data-importer/faq/messy-transactions.md

 ### Merging transfers using an identifier

-If your bank supplies your CSV files with identifiers, you may configure FIDI to do an [identifier-based unique check](../how-to-use/configure-import.md).
+If your bank supplies your CSV files with identifiers, you may configure the data importer to do an [identifier-based unique check](../how-to-use/configure-import.md).
 If both transactions share the same identifier, this may work for you.

 ## Other issues?